Science & Research

 Every Orvida verified clinical account has a direct line to our clinical-support team.
 Adverse events are reported to the clinical line, logged under our ISO 13485 pharmacovigilance system, escalated to the manufacturer's vigilance team at Hangzhou Techderm, and — where required — reported to the relevant competent authority (Infarmed in Portugal, AEMPS in Spain) within EU MDR timelines.

-Reach adverse events team: info@orvida.eu or +351 966 261 224.
+Reach adverse events team: info@orvida.eu.

 Full Technical Dossier